 About our aerial photography

 One of the reasons this imagery exists is to facilitate local land management, planning, and engineering projects.
-If you have an interest in this, we are providing tools for downloading and using this imagery on your PC.
+If you have an interest in this, we provide tools for using and /or downloading this imagery.

 What you'll need

 Before you download aerial photography, it's important to know what you'll be getting.
 You may need some additional software on your computer in order to view and use the imagery.
 Here is a brief overview of what you'll need to be prepared for:

 You may use something like PKZip, WinZip, or 7-zip for this.
 If you have Microsoft Windows 7 or above, you may already be able to open zipped folders just by double-clicking on the icon.The ability to view images stored in the MrSid format.

 These images have been super-compressed using special technology that shrinks the file to about 5% of its normal size, but without losing image quality.
 However, you will need some software that will view images in this format.
 You have a couple of choices:

 For a small, lightweight tool that will view MrSid images and give you some basic zooming, panning, and measuring tools, we recommend the MrSid GeoViewer, from LizardTech (the people who invented the MrSid format).
 Tell me more...

 If you need a more robust piece of software to do serious analysis, or if you need to overlay your aerials with other geographic information, you can download Esri's free ArcGIS Explorer Desktop.
 This is more of a fully functional piece of GIS software; and if you have the time to explore and learn how to use it, this software will let you integrate all kinds of data from a variety of sources.
 Tell me more.